mahuntington/panpsychism/unit_01/w03d02/homework/README.md

 3. Think about the various operations that your going to need to perform.
 What kind of functions are you going to need?
 If you followed these steps, you should have a good idea of what you need here when you thought about what needs to happen when a user clicks a button.

-## Fifth Step: clean up and add to it
+## Sixth Step: clean up and add to it

 Once you have the basics of the calculator working and looking decent, start to refactor your code to take out uneeded parts or to implement something in a better way.